sdss/communal-calendar/README.md

 # Instructions

 1. Create the Google Calendar.
 Go to the settings for the calendar and note down the "Calendar ID".
+The Calendar ID will be something like "lotsofjibberish@group.calendar.google.com".

 2. Create a Google Form, with no questions.